 Among the major initiatives of this program are:

-- MycoCosm, the DOE JGI’s web-based fungal genomics resource, which integrates fungal genomics data and analytical tools for fungal biologists.
+- MycoCosm, the JGI’s web-based fungal genomics resource, which integrates fungal genomics data and analytical tools for fungal biologists.
 It provides navigation through sequenced genomes, genome analysis in context of comparative genomics and genome-centric view.
 MycoCosm promotes user community participation in data submission, annotation and analysis.

 - Genomic Encyclopedia of Fungi, which focuses on aspects of plant feedstock health (including symbiosis, pathogenicity and biocontrol), biorefinery mechanisms (conversion of biopolymers to sugars for fuel production), and fungal diversity.